 Human Preference & Instruction Following

-Automated tests measure specific skills, but not whether a model is actually good at interact with human.
-Human preference benchmarks collect real votes from real users on which response they preference without knowing which model produced it.
+Automated tests measure specific skills, but not whether a model is good at interacting with humans.
+Human preference benchmarks collect votes from real users on which response they prefer without knowing which model produced it.

 Key signal: A model can score well on capability benchmarks while still feeling unhelpful or frustrating to use in practice.